wavemaker/docs/website/blog/2021-12-17-angular-11-update.md

 ### Testing Apps on WM 10.11 Beta

 We invite you to test your applications on the WM 10.11 beta before officially releasing the WM10.11 version.
-This service is exclusively provided on request to smooth the upgrade process.
+This service is exclusively provided on request.
 Please get in touch with our [support](mailto:support@wavemaker.com) team to access the WM 10.11 beta service.

-Test the applications containing Prefabs and Partials in particular.
+Test the applications containing [Prefabs](/learn/app-development/custom-widgets/creating-prefabs) and [Partials](/learn/app-development/ui-design/page-concepts/partial-pages) in particular.

+#### To do

 - [ ] Run and test applications containing Prefabs
 - [ ] Run and test applications containing Partials